De-mystifying Cloud Operations

 Enterprises may choose any of these tools or combination of tools depending on the business needs, budget, and long-term sustainability.
 Every organization is unique.
 So, it is difficult to put any best practice here.
 RCG helps customers make the appropriate decision with our extensive expertise in building cloud-native apps and applying various tool features.

-There are many moving parts to manage hybrid cloud environments.
 Enterprises can’t provide cloud console or command-line access to every team member.
 Cloud management platforms (CMPs) are essential for easier and controlled resource provisioning in the cloud.
 CMPs also help to impose appropriate governance for the environment.
 An ideal CMP should have an end-to-end feature to support right from providing self-service catalogs all the way to decommissioning and cost control in the cloud.
 Functions of cloud lifecycle management include: